State University of New York at Plattsburgh: Modern era

 During the 1960s and 1970s, SUNY Plattsburgh, as well as the whole State University of New York system, underwent rapid growth.
 Many of the more modern buildings on campus were constructed during this time period, including the Angell College Center, Feinberg Library, and one low-rise and several high-rise dormitories.

 In 1976, Playboy Magazine named Plattsburgh as one of the top schools to be at during St. Patrick's Day.
 By 1980, after requests from the Plattsburgh Mayor and Police Chief, President Burke adjusted spring break to always include St. Patrick's day, forcing students to disband from the campus during the holiday.

-Since 1978, the student population has remained relatively small, ranging between 5,500 and 6,600 matriculated students.
+Since 1978, the student population has remained relatively steady, ranging between 5,500 and 6,600 matriculated students.
 Enrollment was the highest in the Fall 1988 semester, with 6,594 students.
 In fall 2017, enrollment was 5,719 students, the first year of increased enrollments after several years of declining enrollment at the college.
-The following year, enrollment declined by 15 students, to 5,704.
 In Fall 2018, the average class size was 22 and the student-faculty ratio was 16:1.

 In the 21st century, the campus has seen the completion of two new buildings: the Hudson Hall Annex and Au Sable Hall.
 The majority of dormitory buildings received renovations during the period as well.
 The 2010s also saw the renovation of Hawkins Pond, the Podium walkways, and various athletic fields.

-In a letter to the campus community on February 13, 2023, University President Alexander Enyedi announced that the College would become a University, based on enrollment and graduate programs offered.
-SUNY Plattsburgh joined other SUNY campuses that were previously colleges to become a Public University.
+In a letter to the campus community on February 13, 2023, President Alexander Enyedi announced that the College would become a university, based on enrollment and graduate programs offered.
+SUNY Plattsburgh joined other SUNY campuses that were previously colleges to become a public university.